A good relationship with your lawyer will lead to a better result and will save you money.

 My lawyer does not return my telephone calls.
 What should I do?

-I am frequently called on to give a “second opinion,” which actually amounts to an evaluation of another lawyer’s work in the midst of a divorce.
-The most frequent complaint clients have about their divorce lawyers is the failure to return telephone calls.
+I am frequently called on to give a “second opinion.”
+Often this amounts to an evaluation of another lawyer’s work, in the midst of the divorce.
+The most frequent complaint clients have about their divorce lawyers is the failure to return calls and Emails.
+The lawyer-client relationship is based on a good partnership.

 There are some things my spouse’s lawyer should know and my lawyer has not told my spouse’s lawyer.
-Is it OK if I telephone opposing counsel?
+Is it OK if I call or Email the opposing counsel?

 No, absolutely not.
 If opposing counsel has any sense, he/she will not speak to you.
-It will also undermine your case by calling opposing counsel because it will make opposing counsel believe that your lawyer is not in control of your case.
-The same rule applies to telephoning or writing judges.
-Never call or write the judge.
+It will also undermine your case by calling or Emailing the opposing counsel.
+It will make the opposing counsel believe that your lawyer is not in control of your case.

 Can I fire my lawyer?

-- You should have the new lawyer lined up before you discharge the old lawyer so you do not miss a stroke.
+- You should have the new lawyer lined up before you discharge the old lawyer.

-- My experience is that in cases involving highly emotional issues, such as child custody, and in cases involving a great deal of money, substantial assets and substantial incomes, each of the parties goes through more than one lawyer.
-If, however, you go through more than a couple lawyers, it may prejudice your case because the judge may assume the reason for the multiple lawyers is that you are taking unreasonable positions.
+- If, however, you go through more than a couple lawyers, it might prejudice your case.
+It is possible that the judge may assume the reason for the multiple lawyers is that you are taking unreasonable positions.

 Should I review my lawyer’s bills?